maehw/snowbirdopter/README.md

 > Read from serial: b'Hello Tiptoi!
 Hello world!\n'
 > [INFO] Executing binfile succeeded.

-Note: The pen won't be responsive to further commands and will need to be power-cycled.
+**Important note**: The pen won't be responsive to further commands and will need to be power-cycled.

 There are already some more examples in the *examples/* subdirectory.
 Feel free to analyze, execute them on the pen and modify them according to your needs.